Mississippi honors man who struggled to integrate university

 On March 30, 2006, Kennard was declared innocent of the crimes that sent him to Parchman.
 USM ultimately renamed its student services building in honor of Kennard and Walter Washington, the first African-American to earn a doctoral degree from Southern Miss.
 The university also established a scholarship program to continue Kennard's legacy.
 More than 40 students have benefited from the program.

-Friday's ceremony is being held outside the campus building that bears Kennard's name.
+Friday's ceremony was held outside the campus building that bears Kennard's name.

 "This provides closure to a number of people still alive who remember those dark days of our history," Holloway said.
 "Time tends to reveal and, in many instances heal.
 This recognition speaks volumes about the university, the legislature and the civil rights commission."